 Once you have finished washing the bricks be sure to rinse all bricks thoroughly.
 Ensuring there is no leftover residue.

 It may be tempting to use the washing machine or dishwasher to clean a vast amount of Lego however in most cases I’d recommend against it.
 Both of these applications use heat which can warp the plastic.
 If you have no other choice then always use a netted bag and the weakest cleaning option available.

 Once you’ve cleaned you’re Lego bricks you’re going to need to dry them.
 The easiest way to do this is by laying down a town and spreading the Lego out over the towel.

 It can easily take up to two days for the Lego to dry naturally although you can set your hair drier to cold and use it to cover the bricks to speed up the process.

 How To Dust Lego

 Not all Lego cleaning is the same.
 Which is why I’ve also designed this section to show you how best to deal with DUST!

 DUSTERS: A feather or synthetic duster can in some cases work quite well.
-A quick dusting of your creations once a week can really helpful to keeping that dust at bay.
+A quick dusting of your creations once a week can really help to keep that dust at bay.

 COMPRESSED-AIR DUSTERS: If you’re serious about cleaning your Lego creations of dust then you can opt for the slightly more expensive option which is a compressed air duster.

 If you’ve got some clear Lego pieces then you might note that they seem to be scratched, dull and foggy.
-Parts that could once be seen through now look as though they’ve been scraped along a piece of sand paper.
+Parts that could once be seen through now look as though they’ve been scraped along with a piece of sandpaper.